-Although the district has, at present, no bingo premises it must be expected that, with the increasing popularity of this pastime, there may be enough demand to make it commercially viable to build a local venue.
-Should this happen during the life time of this document arrangements will be made to ensure that it has a low impact on the life of the district.
+The district remains without any bingo premises and as there are only two bingo premises in the whole of greater Leicester it could be assumed that there isn't enough demand for further expansion in this form of gambling.
+Should a bingo hall be developed in the area during the life time of this document arrangements will be made to ensure that it has a low impact on the life of the district.